Business partnership can run into rough waters just like a marriage.

 For a new business venture to succeed, what is more important than having a great business idea?
 It’s finding the right business partner!

 One of the pleasures of starting a business is choosing whom you are going to work with.
 If you are planning to start a business with a family member, close friend, spouse, or coworker, do not assume that the business will be as smooth sailing as your relationship.
-A business partnership can run into rough waters just like a marriage.

 Does that mean building a successful partnership is impossible?
 Not when you stay on course.
 Perhaps with these tips, you can succeed: